Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 The term “pastoralist,” while uncommon in Canada, refers to land managers and all who work and live in rangeland ecosystems.
 In Saskatchewan, ranchers manage much of the remaining native rangeland and non-cropland areas, making them central to this celebration.
 The International Year of Rangelands and Pastoralists is an excellent opportunity to showcase the good work that Saskatchewan ranchers are doing on the land they manage.
 Carbon sequestration, wildlife habitat and biodiversity are just a few examples of how our rangelands contribute to sustainability.

-For more information about the International Year of Rangelands and Pastoralists, you can visit the international website for information on events and resources.
-A working group with individuals from organizations in Canada has also created a central hub for anything related to the year.
+For more information about the International Year of Rangelands and Pastoralists, a working group with individuals from organizations in Canada have created a central hub for anything related to the year.

 Previous UN designations related to agriculture include the International Year of Pulses (2016), the International Year of Soils (2015) and the International Year of Biodiversity (2010).